leealso/AZ203/paas/webapps.md

 Isolated |  | Has network isolation |

 ## Create an App Service Web Application using CLI and GitHub
-1. Create a web app and deploy using CLI.

 ```powershell
 # Set variables
 $resourceGroupName = "webapps-example"